Last Updated on

 At the latter, you can indulge in gourmet food, soak in your private plunge pool, and watch wildlife from your elevated deck.

 It’s also possible to take a bucket-list hot air balloon flight over the delta.
 I would recommend spending a couple of nights under canvas, perhaps on one of the islands.

 This is the best way to experience the pristine and ecologically diverse delta.
 Some camps are incredibly remote and permanently surrounded by water, making for a fabulous romantic getaway.

-I recommend going between May and September when the animals are easier to spot, and the weather is cool and dry.
+I recommend going between May and September when the animals are more comfortable to spot, and the weather is cool and dry.